-Natural disasters, in particular the October 2022 floods, continue to place a strain on Council and impact the service provision to the community.
+- Natural disasters, in particular the October 2022 floods, continue to place a strain on Council and impact the service provision to the community.
 Council does not proactively budget for such events and associated costs.
 When a natural disaster occurs within a financial year and is listed as a declared event, Council is eligible for funding through the Disaster Recovery Funding Arrangement (DRFA) funding program.
-Council is waiting on approval for works packages in 2024/25 that will be fully funded but put pressure on Council to resource and deliver.
-That funding is expected to total \$35 million and will be finalised later in 2024.

-The funding program does not cover all costs incurred by Council.
+Council is waiting on approval for works packages in 2024/25 that will be fully funded but put pressure on Council to resource and deliver. - The funding program does not cover all costs incurred by Council.
 If or when a natural disaster event occurs, the net cost incurred by Council is reported to Council and the community through the quarterly financial reporting process.
-The budget remains flexible to adjust for these impacts if or when they occur.

-Continuation of the 'Fair Go Rates System' (rate capping) has placed pressure on long term financial plans of Council.
-Council's Financial Plan sets out further information on how Council plans to manage its expenditure in line with gazetted rate caps.
+The budget remains flexible to adjust for these impacts if or when they occur. - Continuation of the 'Fair Go Rates System' (rate capping) has placed pressure on long term financial plans of Council.
+Council's Financial Plan sets out further information on how Council plans to manage its expenditure in line with gazetted rate caps. - Cost shifting continues to impact local government as funding via the Federal and State Governments either reduces or at best remains the same.
+The 'gap' between the true cost of providing Council services and the level of subsidy continues to grow.